behemphi/docker-minecraft/README.md

 The run command below will get you the latest snapshot my kids have asked me to containerize.

+You can check [Docker Hub]() for an up to date list of tags, but here is partial immedate gratification:

+* 1.8.6-a
+* snapshot-1.9.0-15w41a

 ```
 docker run \